List of Super Friends members: Wendy and Marvin

-Wendy Harris and Marvin White are two junior superheroes in training who were created in an era in which many cartoons featured main characters with sidekicks who were supposed to serve two purposes: comic relief and viewer identification.
-In the comics, some additional information was given.
-Wendy is the niece of Harvey Harris, a detective who trained Batman when he was a teenager.
-Marvin is the son of Diana Prince, the nurse whose identity Wonder Woman assumed, and her husband Dan White.
-Wendy and Marvin would later be revamped and used in the Teen Titans comic book as support characters.
-Marvin was killed and Wendy (who in this version was revealed to be the daughter of the villain the Calculator) was left with spinal cord injuries, denying her the use of her legs.
+Wendy Harris and Marvin White are two junior superheroes in training who were created to act as comic relief and audience surrogates.
+In the comics, Wendy is stated to be the niece of Harvey Harris, a detective who once trained Batman when he was still a teenager.
+Marvin is the son of Diana Prince, a nurse whose name Wonder Woman took as an alias.
+Wendy and Marvin later appeared in the main DC Comics continuity, primarily appearing in the series Teen Titans.

 Wonder Dog

-In the Super Friends animated series, Wonder Dog is portrayed as the pet/sidekick of Wendy and Marvin.
+Wonder Dog is the pet/sidekick of Wendy and Marvin.
 He appears in all 16 episodes of the original television series.
-This version of Wonder Dog also appeared in the first six issues of the Super Friends comic book series.
+Wonder Dog also appeared in the first six issues of the Super Friends comic book series.

 Wonder Twins

-The duo made their debut in The All-New Super Friends Hour and went on to appear in Challenge of the Superfriends, The World's Greatest Super Friends, Super Friends, and Super Friends: The Legendary Super Powers Show.
-Zan (voiced by Michael Bell) and Jayna (voiced by Liberty Williams) are siblings from the planet Exxor (also spelled Exor) who were being informally trained by the superheroes.
-Unlike their predecessors, Wendy Harris and Marvin White, this pair was able to participate in combat with abilities of their own.
+The Wonder Twins made their debut in The All-New Super Friends Hour and went on to appear in Challenge of the Superfriends, The World's Greatest Super Friends, Super Friends, and Superfriends: The Legendary Super Powers Show.
+Zan (voiced by Michael Bell) and Jayna (voiced by Liberty Williams) are siblings from the planet Exxor who are being informally trained by the superheroes.
 Zan can transform into any form of water, while Jayna can transform into any animal.
+Their powers are activated via contact with each other.

 Gleek

-Gleek (voiced by Michael Bell) is a monkey-like alien and the Wonder Twins' sidekick.
+Gleek (vocal effects provided by Michael Bell) is a monkey-like alien the pet of the Wonder Twins.
+Gleek is often used as comic relief for the series, as the character often gets into mischief.
+Gleek possesses a stretchable, prehensile tail and communicates in an unintelligible alien tongue.